k0f1/configuring-linux-web-server/README.md

 * Amazon account with a _lightsail_
   * Start a new Ubuntu linux server intstance
   * SSH into the Server

-    *
-    *
-The IP address: 35.176.9.18
+The IP address: XXXXXXXX
-SSH port: 22
+SSH port: XXXX
-The complete URL to your hosted web application: [catalog](https://lightsail.aws.amazon.com/ls/webapp/domains/datafrica-com)
+The complete URL to your hosted web application: www.datafrica.com

-Locate the SSH key you created for the grader user.

 ### Dependencies on other software or libraries
 A list of any third-party resources you need in this project.